 - Where organisations have adopted a model underpinned by a short-term reablement focus the opportunity is presented to provide support to a greater number of clients with the prospect to broaden an organisations’s client base.

 - Client’s and their families who have been supported to achieve their support goals, currently requiring no support, are more likely to seek any further assistance needed from the same organisation.

 - In organisations that have adopted a model underpinned by wellness and reablement by placing the client at the centre of all decision making compliance with the Aged Care Quality Standards is supported.

-Does your organisation have examples demonstrating the benefits of implementing wellness and reablement which you would like to share?
+Does your organisation have examples demonstrating the benefits of implementing wellness and reablement that you would like to share?
 This could include stories of improved staff job satisfaction, more efficient use of resources, a broadened client base as a result of more dynamic short-term targeted support and improved client outcomes and satisfaction.

 If you would like to leave any comments or feedback on KeepAble, or let us know of some of your experiences with wellness and reablement, please contribute in our Contact Us/Feedback form below.

 - Where are you on Wellness and Reablement delivery?The maturity of Wellness and Reablement approaches varies between providers.
 Consumers, assessors, and providers are all at different stages of their journey.
 See what our guide says about the actions at each level.